matt-fonto/dev_ops/notes.md

 ## Section 8: Rolling deployments

-- Rolling deployment: strategy to deploy a new version of an application without downtime
+- Rolling deployment: strategy to deploy a new version of an application without downtime by recursively switching previous version to new one
   - Rolling deployment algorithm:
     - 1. Create an instance of the new version of the backend
     - 2. Wait until new copy is up